 The Farm Alliance of Baltimore is a membership organization of urban farms, neighborhood growers, and friends.
 We use connection, resource sharing, and collective advocacy with respect to food, land and water to expand communities’ self-determination and power.

 Any production-oriented farm or garden that is growing food in Baltimore City and meets eligibility requirements may apply to become a member of the Farm Alliance on our Membership page.

 Below is an interactive map and profiles of our current member farms and gardens.
 Click the farm name to learn about their history, where they farm, what they grow, where they sell, volunteer opportunities, and more.

 Our little urban flower farm is passionate about healing our relationship with the land and bringing unique flowers to our friends and community.

 Baltimore Free Farm

 Baltimore Free Farm is an egalitarian collective of gardeners and activists who aim to provide access to healthy food for all.
-We began in 2010 by leasing a vacant lot from Baltimore City, then cleared the trash and invasive weeds and began our first garden.
-We have since expanded to manage 3 lots (about .6 acres): a community garden, a permaculture garden, and our production garden.
-We grow a variety of vegetables and herbs, and have started experimenting with fruit trees and shrubs.
+The farm began in 2010 by leasing a vacant lot from Baltimore City, and then clearing the trash and invasive weeds to begin their first garden.
+They have since expanded to manage three lots (about 0.6 acres) to add a community garden, a permaculture garden, and a production garden.
+The Free Farm grows a variety of vegetables and herbs, and has started experimenting with fruit trees and shrubs.